d4n3sh/thedaneshproject/content/posts/2008-03-26-linux-commands-tee.md

 The tee command has the ability to take the standard input and redirected it to multiple outputs.
 For example, the ls command would normally just return file names on your screen but what if you also need to keep a log of those file names in a text file.

-Using the tee command you could simply write something like this &#8220;_ls * | tee -a output.txt_&#8220;.
+Using the tee command you could simply write something like this "_ls * | tee -a output.txt_".
 The command will return the file names on screen and also append them to the output.txt file.
 Screenshot below,

 [<img loading="lazy" src="http://farm3.static.flickr.com/2079/2363788930_ddc1b8b08e.jpg" alt="tee1" border="0" height="404" width="500" />][1]